Skip to content

 • How it differs from Google Voice for personal use

-We’ll also provide a comparison chart between Google Voice’s free and business plans.
+We’ll also provide a comparison chart for Google Voice’s free and business plans.
 If you decide the business plan isn’t the right fit for you and your business, we’ll offer a Google Voice alternative that may be better suited to your needs.

 Google Voice for business features, plans, and pricing

-Google Voice for business mobile app
+Google Voice for business: Google Voice

 Google Voice for Google Workspace is a VoIP (Voice over Internet Protocol) phone service that allows you to make and receive business-related calls and messages.
 This means it uses your internet connection to transmit calls and messages.

-There are two ways to get a business number through Google voice for business: get a Google Voice number, or port your existing phone number.
-You can then forward calls coming from that number to any other phone number you own — whether it’s your personal cell phone number, office landline, or home phone.
-Given you need to link Google Voice to another number, you’ll need to keep your existing service on top of paying for Google Voice and Google Workspace.
+To use Google Voice, you need a smartphone, tablet, or computer with internet access.
+It works via WiFi or a data plan.
+There are two ways to get a business number through Google Voice for business: get a Google phone number or port your existing number.
+You can then forward calls from that number to any other phone number you own — whether it’s your personal cell phone number, office landline, or home phone.
+Given you have to link Google Voice to another number, you’ll need to keep your existing service on top of paying for Google Voice and Google Workspace.

-Core features
+Key features

-• On-demand and automatic call recording
+• On-demand call recording

 • Desk phone compatibility